Digma/findyourchat/src/content/methodology/overview.md

 ## Crafting a Framework for Defining your Voice and Tone

-To craft a unique writing style, it is important to define our "Verbal Identity", a concept derived from and marketing.
+To craft a unique writing style, it is important to define our "Verbal Identity", a concept derived from marketing.
 This often involves defining a “Voice” and a “Tone” — the former capture thes writer's identity and the latter reflecting a form, often influenced by the context (e.g. Formal vs Casual).

 ![An overview of our approach to provide a writing style to ChatGPT](../../assets/methodology/writingstyle-and-content-full.png)